How Do You Bill for Employment Cases?

 What is an Hourly Retainer Agreement?

 An hourly retainer is just like the name suggests.
 An attorney is paid an hourly rate for their work.
-The advantage of this model is the client only pays for the work the attorney performs.
-The disadvantage is the amount of work needed to complete the client’s case may vary.
-The client’s claims may be resolved quickly, or the matter may drag on for an extended period of time.
-Also, as the workflow in a client’s matter ebbs and flows so will the firm’s monthly charges.
+As the workflow in a client’s matter ebbs and flows so will the firm’s monthly charges.
 The bills may be high one month and small the next.

 A flat-fee retainer allows the client to pay a flat rate for legal services.
-It is a guarantee the client will only pay a certain amount, no matter how long or short our representation lasts.
-The client deposits one fee and our firm withdraws funds as the attorney completes certain phases.
+It guarantees the client will only pay a certain amount, no matter how long or short our representation lasts.
+We do not offer flat fees billing on all matters.

 Does My Case Qualify for a Contingency Fee Retainer?